kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Swap to T3, and exit back to the Mandalorian Camp.

 - Talk to the Mandalorian Captain: 2,3
-- Talk to Zuka: 1,1,4 (to get 1k credits) \| 1
+- Talk to Zuka: 1,1,1,3 (to get 1k credits) \| 1
 - Talk to Mandalore: 1x- \| 1x-

-### Sith Ambush Fight
+### Sith Ambush
   - *Do NOT spam run when Kreia talks to you about the attack, wait for the party member interface to pop up.
 Talking to someone before the party member interface pops up WILL softlock your game.*

-- Run to the next area, then move slightly north to spawn both sets of Sith Assassins.
+- Turn on solo mode and run to the next area, then move slightly north to spawn both sets of Sith Assassins.
 - Round them up, swap to Kreia, and throw all your frag grenades at them, then kill them.
 - Head to the arena lookalike (don't go back the way you went) to spawn 1 more Sith.
-One of the assassins here has large amounts of HP, ignore them.
+Two of the assassins here have large amounts of HP, ignore them.
 - Head to the entrance, and kill any sith that has low HP.
 If the combat doesn't end, just keep wailing on the Sith Assassins still left.
-- Exit combat after - after a couple of seconds, Mandalore will say to move out (Take Kreia with you)
+- Exit combat after - after a couple of seconds, Mandalore will say to move out (Take Kreia with you).

 ## Onderon 1